May the 4th – 2024 Plan Recap

 Screenshot was taken by me while playing Nancy Drew: Sea of Darkness

-Nancy is called to Iceland to investigate the disappearance of Captain Magnus Kiljansson who is leading the efforts to historically preserve a famous ship called the Heerlijkheid.
-There are rumors that there is buried treasure somewhere in the glaciers and that Captain Magnus not only found the treasure but escaped with it.
-Nancy isn’t fully convinced and she sets off to investigate whether Captain Magnus disappeared on his own free will or if something more sinister happened to him.
+Nancy is called to Iceland to investigate the disappearance of Captain Magnus Kiljansson, who is leading the efforts to historically preserve a famous ship called the Heerlijkheid.
+There are rumors that there is buried treasure somewhere in the glaciers and that Captain Magnus found the treasure and escaped with it.
+Nancy isn’t fully convinced, and she sets off to investigate whether Captain Magnus disappeared of his own free will or if something more sinister happened to him.

 Image is a screenshot of a town.
 It shows these barn like buildings with an arch featuring a banner.
 It's dark out with light snow falling in the background.
 It looks like it's near the holidays.
 There's also an aura of darkness to the image.